-The Topic 606 transaction price of \$139,500 has been allocated to the co-exclusive license for SER-109 and the services performed in accordance with the development and regulatory activity plan to obtain regulatory approval of SER-109 in the United States based on the Company's SSP.
-The Company recognizes revenue for the license performance obligation at a point in time, that is upon transfer of the license to Nestlé.
+The Topic 606 transaction price of \$139,500 was allocated to the co-exclusive license for VOWST and the services performed in accordance with the development and regulatory activity plan to obtain regulatory approval of VOWST in the United States based on the Company's SSP.
+The Company recognized revenue for the license performance obligation at a point in time, that is upon transfer of the license to Nestlé.
 As control of the license was transferred in July 2021, the Company recognized \$131,343 of collaboration revenue - related party during the year ended December 31, 2021 pertaining to the license performance obligation.
-The remaining amount of the Topic 606 transaction price was allocated to the services performance obligation and is being recognized over time as the services are performed.
-During the three months ended March 31, 2022, the Company recognized \$768 of collaboration revenue - related party related to the services performance obligation under the 2021 License Agreement.
+The remaining amount of the Topic 606 transaction price of \$8,157 was allocated to the services performance obligation and is being recognized over time as the services are performed.
+During the three months ended March 31, 2023 and 2022 the Company recognized \$1,122 and \$768 of collaboration revenue - related party, respectively, related to the services performance obligation under the 2021 License Agreement.

-The amount allocated to the Topic 808 unit of accounting relates to the pre-launch activities performed prior to the first commercial sale of SER-109 and was determined to be \$35,500 based on standalone selling price.
+The amount allocated to the Topic 808 unit of accounting relates to the pre-launch activities performed prior to the first commercial sale of 2021 Collaboration Products and was determined to be \$35,500 based on standalone selling price.

 The Company recorded the \$35,500 in total liabilities on its condensed consolidated balance sheet at the inception of the arrangement.
-On a quarterly basis, the Company and Nestlé provide financial information about the pre-launch activities performed by both parties.
+On a quarterly basis, the Company and Nestlé will provide financial information about the pre-launch activities performed by both parties.
 The Company reduces the \$35,500 liability as the pre-launch activities are performed and it makes payments to Nestlé for the pre-launch costs Nestlé incurs.
-As of March 31, 2022, there is \$29,809 included in accrued expenses and other current liabilities and \$2,981 included in other long-term liabilities.
+As of March 31, 2023 and December 31, 2022, there was \$24,958 and \$34,770, respectively, included in accrued expenses and other current liabilities which includes Nestlé incurred costs not yet reimbursed.

-The cost associated with pre-launch activities performed by the Company will be recorded within total operating expenses in the Company's condensed consolidated statements of operations and comprehensive (loss) income.
-In the three months ended March 31, 2022, the Company recognized \$1,635 in research and development expenses and \$2,438 in general and administrative expenses associated with pre-launch activities performed.
+The cost associated with pre-launch activities performed by the Company is recorded within total operating expenses in the Company's condensed consolidated statements of operations and comprehensive loss.
+In the three months ended March 31, 2023 and 2022, the Company recognized \$801 and \$1,635, respectively, in research and development expenses and \$2,703 and \$2,438, respectively, in general and administrative expenses associated with pre-launch activities performed.

-As the Company and Nestlé are both active participants in the pre-launch activities, the sharing of 50% of the pre-launch costs will be recognized in collaboration (profit) loss sharing - related party in the Company's condensed consolidated statements of operations and comprehensive (loss) income.
-The Company recorded \$976 of income in the collaboration (profit) loss sharing line for the three months ended March 31, 2022.
+As the Company and Nestlé are both active participants in the pre-launch activities, the sharing of 50% of the pre-launch costs will be recognized in collaboration (profit) loss sharing - related party in the Company's condensed consolidated statements of operations and comprehensive loss.
+The Company recorded \$3,607 of expense and \$976 of income in the collaboration (profit) loss sharing line for the three months ended March 31, 2023 and 2022, respectively.